Burial Ground (film): Release

 Burial Ground: Nights of Terror was given a belated limited release theatrically in the United States by the Film Concept Group in 1985.
 The film grossed $542,501.
 It was subsequently released on VHS by Vestron Video under the alternative title of Burial Ground.
 In the UK the film was released on VHS, on the Apex label, in 1986 as Nights of Terror with over 13 minutes of BBFC and distributor cuts.
 The film was finally released uncut in the UK in 2002 by low budget distributor VIPCO under the title The Zombie Dead, and given its first high definition release by 88 Films in 2016.

 The film was released on DVD in the U.S in September 2006 by Shriek Show.
 It is available separately or in a triple feature package Zombie Pack, Vol. 2, which includes Burial Ground: Nights of Terror, Flesheater, and Zombie Holocaust.
 In June 2011, Shriek Show released it on Blu-ray.
-In 2024, the film was re-released on blu-ray and for the first time in 4K UHD by Severin Films.
+In 2024, the film was re-released on Blu-ray and for the first time in Ultra HD Blu-ray by Severin Films.

 Reception

-Peter Dendle called it "a high-impact, somber dirge that sustains tension mercilessly and wastes little time on plot and circumstance."
+Peter Dendle called it "a high-impact, sombre dirge that sustains tension mercilessly and wastes little time on plot and circumstance."
 Dendle states that though it is often dismissed as a cheap clone of Zombi 2, Burial Ground improves on that film's strong points.
 Marc Patterson of Brutal as Hell rated the film 2/5 stars and called it "uninteresting and dismissible."
 Sara Castillo of Fearnet stated that the film is "notable for its near total lack of plot and bloody zombie breast-feeding scene".
 Danny Shipka stated that the film was partially responsible for destroying the zombie film fad with its bad effects, acting, and writing.
 Peter Normanton rated the film 5/5 stars and called the pace "breathtaking".
 Normanton wrote that the film sacrifices plot for creative death scenes, but the low budget can cause the special effects to look "a tad farcical".
 Glenn Kay wrote that "there isn't one iota of suspense or terror" and that the film is dull and pedestrian.